Como

 Como was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Como was found to be more culturally diverse than most local markets, with 22.1% speaking a language other than English at home and 36.3% born overseas.
-The dominant religion in Como is Christianity, comprising 44.6%.
-Buddhism is notably overrepresented at 3.2%, compared to Greater Perth's 3.4%.
+Como is more culturally diverse than the vast majority of local markets, with 22.1% of its population speaking a language other than English at home and 36.3% born overseas.
+The main religion in Como is Christianity, which makes up 44.6% of people.
+However, the most apparent overrepresentation is in Buddhism, which comprises 3.2% of the population, compared to 2.7% across Greater Perth.

 Frequently Asked Questions - Diversity